mabq/arch-setup/README.md

 ansible-pull --url https://github.com/mabq/arch-setup --vault-password-file ~/.vault_key --directory ~/projects/arch-setup
 ```

 You will be prompted for the user's password.
-If no erros occur the machine should automatically reboot after install.
+If no errors occur the machine should automatically reboot after installation completes.